sprenge/solar-friend/README.md

 Solar-friend helps you to measure and optimize your electricity consumption inside your home.  the following functions are implemented in this package.

-- Electricity meter reading : read frequently (each 5 minutes) consumption/injection and calculate netto consumption.
+- Electricity meter reading : read frequently (each 5 minutes) consumption/injection and calculate the actual electricity balance (Do I consume or inject electricity).
 - Solar invertor data read out
 - Solar forecast yield for the coming 3 days